Hashpack/hashconnect/README.md

 #### Disconnect Event

-When a user disconnects in the wallet this event will be triggered so you can update the state of your dapp.
+When a user disconnects this event will be triggered so you can update the state of your dapp.

 ```js
 hashconnect.disconnectionEvent.on((data) => {